The Primary Care Practitioner

 Primary care doctors explain what type of care is needed, why it is needed, and how often visits should be scheduled.
 They provide appropriate preventive health care including vaccinations and can refer people to specialists when needed and coordinate care with other health care practitioners.
 Some health care plans require people to see their primary care doctor to get a referral before they see a specialist.
 Although this practice may be seen as an obstacle to specialty care, it can be helpful.
 For example, having to obtain a referral ensures the primary care doctor is informed about all of a person's health care needs.
 It also ensures that people see the proper specialist and that specialist receives the appropriate background information.

 To find a primary care doctor, people can begin by asking friends and relatives for recommendations.
 Or they can call a medical school or local hospital and ask for a department, such as pediatrics, internal medicine, or family practice.
-Online survey data from patients regarding individual physicians are another source of information but should not be the only source or substitute for personal assessment.
+Online survey data from patients regarding individual doctors are another source of information but should not be the only source or substitute for personal assessment.
 Many health insurance plans limit the choice of doctors and other practitioners.
 In such cases, people should consult the plan to obtain a list of participating practitioners.
 Sometimes people cannot see the doctor they have chosen because the practice no longer accepts new patients.

 When choosing a primary care doctor, people should consider what is most important to them (for example, friendliness, thoroughness, patience, or promptness).
 Some people prefer a doctor who spends extra time with them, even if doing so tends to make the doctor run late keeping office appointments.
 Other people prefer a doctor who keeps appointments on time, even though doing so may limit the time spent with them.
 Older people may want a primary care doctor who specializes in treatment of their age group (a geriatrician).
 People should look for a doctor they feel comfortable with and have confidence in.
 For some people, this means selecting a doctor who is comfortable using telemedicine.